 The 108 is never going to be fast, but the advantage of this lack of performance is that insurance companies look upon the 108 very favourably - it is very cheap to cover, making it especially popular with young drivers.
 Peugeot also offers a package where all your insurance, servicing and breakdown cover costs are rolled into the monthly price, called ‘Just Add Fuel’.

 The 108 is the smallest model Peugeot sells, but clever packaging means four adults can fit inside, even if back-seat passengers might start to complain on longer journeys.
 The boot is small as expected, but big enough for most shopping trips and easy enough to access thanks to a low loading lip for the class.

-There are several trim levels to satisfy customers, from the current entry-level Active, and Allure, along with Top! versions featuring the retractable roof.
-Special-edition Collection trims are also offered.
+There are several trim levels to satisfy customers, from the current entry-level Active through to Allure and the special-edition Collection trim.
 We think the Active model is a good bet, with essentials like air-conditioning, Bluetooth, DAB radio and a seven-inch touchscreen infotainment system making it a well equipped city car.
 You can also choose vibrant trim pieces if you want to give the interior a lift.

 Considering its tiny size, the 108’s four-star Euro NCAP crash-test result isn’t too disappointing and comparable with several rivals.
 Six airbags, anti-lock brakes and electronic stability control are standard features regardless of trim level.

 In our 2020 Driver Power owner satisfaction survey, Peugeot finished 8th out of 30 manufacturers.
 Owners praised the brand's fuel economy, reasonably priced servicing and the smooth ride of their cars.
 Overall, an average of 12 per cent of owners reported a fault within the first year of ownership.